nsidc/agu2023-qgreenland-cryocloud/slides/index.md

 * Software developer for the last 15 years, currently at NSIDC
 * Over the last 4 years, Trey Stafford and I authored QGreenland, and
-* This year, we took on a new rol as Instructors, with Alyse Thurber, of QGreenland Researcher Workshop.
+* This year, we took on a new role as Instructors, with Alyse Thurber, of the QGreenland Researcher Workshop.
 More on that in coming slides!

 If anything in this talk goes by too quickly, there will be a QR code at the final slide